Millaroo, Queensland: Geography

 The locality is bounded to the west by the Burdekin River.
 The place is located about 100 km south-east of Townsville, about 50 km inland from the Coral Sea.

 It is a sugarcane growing area with underground water supplies to irrigate crops.

+Climate

+Millaroo has a dry-winter humid subtropical climate, bordering on a tropical savannah climate (Köppen: Cwa/Aw).
+The town experiences a short wet season from December to March and a long dry season from April to October with cooler nights and higher sunshine.
+Average maxima vary from 33.4 C in November and December to 25.5 C in July, while average minima fluctuate between 22.6 C in January and 9.9 C in July.
+Mean average annual precipitation is moderate: 843.3 mm; but is highly concentrated during the summer; and is spread across 57.2 precipitation days (above the 1.0 mm threshold).
+Extreme temperatures have ranged from 44.4 C on 13 February 1969 to -0.7 C on 24 June 1984.

 History

 The name Millaroo comes from Millaroo Creek, which in turn was recorded by surveyor Robert Abbott in 1895, but the original of that name are unknown.
 There was a pastoral property of that name.

 Following World War II, a number of soldier settlement blocks were established in the area for the purpose of growing tobacco, but it was not successful.